roboticsoutreach/pyinv-server/docs/location.md

   - Check that the asset is in a *KNOWN* state
   - Check that the asset is not already linked to a location.
 - Create a location object and set the parent if necessary.

+### Moving a location

+If the location is linked to an asset, refer to the section on moving an asset with a linked location.

+Otherwise, you must create a new location.
+The old location should be deleted when it is empty.